Keep in touch!

-The Humanitarian Centre grew out of a group of small, innovative relief and development NGOs, charities and student societies, many linked with the University of Cambridge.
+The Humanitarian Centre emerged in 2006 following a collaboration between international development charities, NGOs and student societies, predominantly associated with the University of Cambridge.
 As opportunities for cooperation between the group increased, the value of a central focal point in Cambridge for this work became more recognised.

 With the generous support of the Sir Halley Stewart Trust, a staff position was established in September 2006, coinciding with a decision by the University of Cambridge to support the Humanitarian Centre through use of rooms at the Fenner’s Sports Centre.